jarrenb/playdown/readme.md

 but if they want the character just to be all uppercase because it's in some other element, like an action element, then they should write the character's name in inline style format: a pair of asterisks or underscores with the character name in between with no spaces

+the first time in the script a character is introduced, their name should be uppercase. after that, their name can be in whatever case when it's found in non-character elements

+so the inline character element should only be used once for each character. for a second i thought that would make the inline character element useless altogether, but there a lot of a character's introduced in a script, typically, so it still seems like a useful thing. plus maybe an editor built specifically for playdown could utilize the character elements to make typing characters a little easier as it seems annoying repetitive tasks are one of the most frustrating aspects of typing a script

 ### dialogue

 it seems to me that the bulk of most screenplays will be dialogue. or at least the person writing the screenplay might appreciate dialogue being the elements that gets in the way the least. so i think this element will be the one written like a paragraph in markdown in the sense that there's no special formatting, just start a new line and start writing. i like this decision because it seems to favor making the writing of a screenplay in playdown easier, and if a reading were ever to happen with a playdown formatted screenplay (as in before it got converted to screenplay formatting) it would be fairly easy to see the dialogue, which seems important and useful